KnowledgeCaptureAndDiscovery/DISK-UI/docs/adoptions.md

 We are developing NeuroDISK in collaboration with researchers from the ENIGMA consortium who study different neuroscience questions.

 This project uses Semantic Media Wikis as data repository and WINGS as Workflow system.

+### Ontologies

+You can read a detailed explanation of the ENIGMA ontologies on their [documentation page](https://knowledgecaptureanddiscovery.github.io/EnigmaOntology/release/)

+The DISK ontologies aims to help scientists to test and discover new hypothesis from existing datasets.
+Scientists define lines of inquiry that represent generic research questions, like the proteins associated to a type of cancer.
+The lines of inquiry may have multiple hypothesis associated to them, which define a particular instance or aspect of the line of inquiry (e.g., the EGFR protein is associated to colon cancer).
+Each hypothesis is represented as a connected graph, where the nodes are the different terms that compose the hypothesis and the edges represent the relationships among those terms.

+Each of the statements represented in the hypothesis graph can be supported by the results obtained after running an experiment.
+In fact, the hypothesis has a confidence value, which varies depending on the results of the experiments run to test it.